Relating Reinforcement Learning to Dynamic Programming-Based Planning: From Deterministic to Stochastic Models

-By lowering $\gamma$ to $0.99$, we observe that convergence no longer happens, even if we increase the episode count to $5000$ or $10000$.
-In fact, upon further investigation, the average distance between the optimal values and the values obtained with \ql{} stayed nearly constant while changing episodes when $\epsilon = 1$, which means that there is a convergence happening on a state-space level, but to different values than the optimal ones.
-However, the initial cost-to-go values still converge for some configurations.
+Lowering $\gamma$ to $0.99$ prevents convergence, even if we increase the episode count to $5000$ or $10000$.
+In fact, further investigation reveals that the average distance between the optimal values and the values obtained with \ql{} remains nearly constant as the number of episodes increase when $\epsilon=1$.
+This suggests that convergence happens on a state-space level, but to values different than the optimal ones.
+However, the initial cost-to-go values still converge for some parameter combinations.
 Table~\ref{tab:prob1and10stoch099} shows when this happens for Problems 1 and 10.
 The general observation is that a lower $\rho$ yields more reliable convergence because it is more robust to unpredictability, but requires more iterations.
-As $\gamma$ is lowered, then $\rho$ should be lowered accordingly, although the best practice is found only by trial and error.
-It is interesting to note that a policy that leads the robot to the goal in a nearly optimal manner can be computed even if the Q-values from the initial state do not converge, as seen in the configuration with $\rho = \epsilon = 0.5$ for Problem 1.

-Interestingly, as we decrease $\gamma$, we observed for Problems 1 and 11 that the run time of value iteration becomes closer to that of greedy \ql{} with a low $\rho$.
+As $\gamma$ is lowered, then $\rho$ should be lowered accordingly, although the best combination is found only by trial and error.
+It is worthy noting that a policy that leads the robot to the goal in a nearly optimal manner can be computed even if the Q-values from the initial state do not converge, as seen in the configuration with $\rho = \epsilon = 0.5$ for Problem 1.
+Interestingly, decreasing $\gamma$, we observe, for Problems 1 and 11, that the run time of value iteration becomes closer to that of greedy \ql{} with a small $\rho$.

-To study global state-space convergence to optimal values, we investigated the effects of a low $\rho$ on simpler problems (i.e., Problem 8 and Problem 16).
-For $\gamma = 0.9$ we found that a random policy ($\epsilon = 1$) with $\rho = 0.1$ converged for both problems, whereas for Problem 16 even a greedy policy ($\epsilon = 0$) with the same $\rho$ can suffice.
-However, this is approach is not enough for $\gamma = 0.7$.
-Instead, we were only able to obtain global convergence with $\epsilon = 1$ by decaying $\rho$ as described in (\ref{eq:decaying_lr}), using $\omega=0.7$.
-We obtained global convergence for Problem 16 with $\gamma = 0.5$ using the same approach.
+To study global state-space convergence to optimal values, we investigated the effects of a small $\rho$ on simpler problems (i.e., Problem 8 and Problem 16).
+For $\gamma = 0.9$, a random policy ($\epsilon = 1$) with $\rho = 0.1$ converges for both problems, whereas for Problem 16 even a greedy policy ($\epsilon = 0$) with the same $\rho$ value suffices.
+However, this approach is not sufficient for $\gamma = 0.7$.
+Instead, global convergence with $\epsilon = 1$ occurs only by decaying $\rho$ as described in (\ref{eq:decaying_lr}), using $\omega=0.7$.
+As state-action visits increase, $\rho$ decays at a rate controlled by $\omega$, stabilizing the estimate.
+We observe global convergence for Problem 16 with $\gamma = 0.5$ using the same approach.
 We were unable to get global convergence in Problem 8 by any choice of $\omega$.